hoomexsun/tamse_c/README.md

   gcc hello.c
   ```

-- This will create `a.exe` on Windows.
+- This will create an executable `a.exe` on Windows.
 To run it,

   ```bash
   ./a
   ```

-- This will create `a.out` on Ubuntu/Mac.
+- This will create an executable `a.out` on Ubuntu/Mac.
 To run it,

   ```sh
   ./a.out